Photo: ©iSAW Company at Unsplash

 1. Automatically enriching assets with metadata

 Metadata is an integral part of preserving and managing a digital asset.
-Through workflow automation, visuals that are added to a DAM solution can be enriched with metadata that is pulled automatically from the Collection Management System’s database.
+Through workflow automation, visuals that are added to a DAM solution can be enriched with metadata that is pulled automatically from the Collections Management System’s database.
 Assets can be further enriched with metadata such as usage restrictions and creative rights.

 You can also streamline exhibit and event photography workflows.
 When photographers upload pictures after an event, metadata can automatically be applied in the back-end based on a preset template that contains the event information.
 This minimizes the amount of metadata input by the photographer.